HB 144 Compliance Insights

 House Bill 144 requires every Texas electric utility to submit pole inspection and management plans to the PUCT by January 2027.
 Here's what it means for your cooperative.

-Read articleThe January 2027 Deadline: Your 9-Month Compliance Countdown
+Read articleThe January 2027 Deadline: Your Compliance Countdown

 With less than a year until the PUCT deadline, Texas cooperatives and municipal utilities need a compliance plan now.
 This article breaks down the timeline and what to prioritize.